Industrial Waste Management: Hazardous and Non-Hazardous

 Chemical Treatment

 Chemical treatment is used to convert hazardous materials into less harmful substances.
-This is achieved using specific chemicals that neutralize or break down hazardous compounds.
+This is done using specific chemicals that neutralize or break down the hazardous compounds.

-Hazardous waste is stored in specially designed containers to prevent the leakage of toxic materials into the surrounding environment.
+Hazardous waste is stored in specially designed landfills to ensure that toxic materials do not leak into the surrounding environment.

 Recycling

-Sometimes, hazardous waste is reused after treatment, such as recycling used oils.
+Some hazardous waste can sometimes be reused after treatment, such as recycling used oils.

 Non-Hazardous Industrial Waste